Training Like a Pro

 Recuperate.
 Sleep is undoubtedly the most important form of recovery, but what about recovery during the day?
 Rest days are just as important as training days and often come in the form of recovery cardio, stretching and fitness massages.
 Engaging in these activities is incredibly beneficial in really kickstarting the healing process – reducing tension, improving circulation and promoting relaxation.

 Recovery swims take our vote as being the easiest on the muscles and joints.
-Find out more about the physical benefits of swimming in our article:
+Find out more about the physical benefits of swimming here

 Read more blogs